terela/CS442Assignment4/README.txt

 EXTRA CREDIT:

 We created an ant task to profile the program and used JVM flags for compiler optimization and efficiency.
+We also included javadoc for all classes and methods.

 BIBLIOGRAPHY: